Security business, apply for a permit

 What else should I know?

-If you have not resided in Germany or the EU in the last 3 years and therefore your "reliability" cannot be sufficiently verified, you cannot obtain a permit.
+If you have not resided in Germany or the EU in the past 3 years and your “reliability” therefore cannot be adequately verified, you will not be granted a permit.

-You must report the persons you employ as security guards or whom you wish to appoint to manage the business or a branch office to the competent authority via the security guard register before employing them.
+You must report to the competent authority, via the security guard registry, the individuals you intend to employ as security guards or whom you intend to appoint to manage the business or a branch office, prior to their employment.

-At the request of the authorities, the persons concerned must provide the information necessary for the supervision of business operations.
-Furthermore, the authorities are authorized to enter the business premises to carry out checks and inspections.
+Upon request by the authorities, the parties concerned must provide the information necessary for the supervision of business operations.
+Furthermore, the authorities are authorized to enter the business premises to conduct inspections and surveys.

-Violation of the permit requirement and violation of an enforceable condition or an enforceable order prohibiting the employment of a person due to unreliability may be punished as administrative offenses with a fine.
-Violation of the obligations in connection with the employment of persons is also considered an administrative offense.
+Violation of the licensing requirement and breach of an enforceable condition or an enforceable order prohibiting the employment of a person due to unreliability may be punished as administrative offenses with a fine.
+Violations of the obligations related to the employment of persons are also considered administrative offenses.

 Legal basis